 In addition, the SEC also currently participates in 3 important committees of IOSCO.

 1. Policy Committee on International Accounting, Auditing, and Disclosure Standards: This committee focuses on setting international disclosure, accounting and auditing standards that form the foundation of the information provided to investors, as well as considering matters related to the application of these standards.
 By joining the committee, the SEC is able to contribute to the development of professional standards and keep track of policy changes.
 In addition, the committee provides a great forum for the SEC to share the challenges facing Thailand in complying with international standards with relevant parties in the Thai capital market.

-2. Policy Committee on Retail Investors: This is IOSCO’s most recently established policy committee in 2013.
-This committee has mandates to conduct IOSCO’s policy work on retail investor education and financial literacy, and to advise the IOSCO Board on emerging retail investor protection matters.
+2. Policy Committee on Retail Investors: This committee has been established in 2013 with mandates to conduct IOSCO’s policy work on retail investor education and financial literacy, and to advise the IOSCO Board on emerging retail investor protection matters.
 As the Thai capital market is dominated by retail investors, the SEC has found the participation in the committee invaluable.
 It opens further opportunities for the SEC to contribute to the development of investor education globally, as well as to utilize the experiences of other jurisdictions towards the work on investor protection and investor education in Thailand.

 3. Growth and Emerging Markets Committee: The committee undertakes a key role in formulating and carrying out policies relevant to growth and emerging markets.
 It comprises regulators from leading emerging markets, who are committed to strengthening the resilience of emerging markets and raising the voices of emerging regulators in the global regulatory landscape.
 The committee aims to proactively identify key risks and issues relevant to growth and emerging markets, as well as enhance regulatory capacity for these countries, which account for 80 percent of IOSCO members.